3.11.8 Mutual obligation requirements for principal carer parents

 - fully meeting their requirements (3.11.6)

-- participation in certain components of Workforce Australia - Self-Employment Assistance, as part of NEIS, such as Small Business Training or Small Business Coaching, on a full or part-time basis, or
+- participation in certain components of Workforce Australia - Self-Employment Assistance, such as Small Business Coaching or the first 8 weeks of Small Business Training, on a full or part-time basis, or

 - undertaking job search and/or other suitable activities.